Busy, busy busy!

 Yes, I have issues.

-Eventually, Pandora took charge of her own sexual awakening and once she opened (mostly to herself), there was no holding back.
+Eventually, Pandora took charge of her own sexual awakening and once she opened to me, there was no holding back.
 I still remember the moment her pussy yawned open for me, hot with sexual desire, slippery with her want.
 I think she yelled something out, I don’t remember what, but we laughed about it later.
 I would often tease her that we had created a monster.
-LOL